BiDAlab/ChildCIdb_v1/README.md

 ## <a name="description">Description of ChildCIdb (v1)</a>

 **ChildCIdb (v1) is the largest publicly available dataset to date for research in the *e-Learning* and *e-Health* areas**.
-The research carried out with this database aims at generating a better understanding of the cognitive and neuromotor development of children while interacting with mobile devices.
+The research carried out with this database aims at generating a better understanding of the cognitive and neuromotor development of children while interacting with mobile devices.<br/><br/>

 [![Child-Computer Interaction database: ChildCIdb_v1](./media/miniature.png)](https://youtu.be/5vnkYEqWVEA "Child-Computer Interaction database: ChildCIdb_v1")